marialee222/classic-films/README.md

 ## Classic Films App

 ## Description
-The Classi Films App is a .
-It allows users to.
-The app is built using JavaScript with the React library and CSS for styling.
+The Classic Films App is a web application designed to provide users with a curated selection of classic films.
+Whether you're a dedicated cinephile or just looking to explore the world of cinema, the app offers a seamless browsing experience with a focus on timeless cinematic masterpieces.
+Built using JavaScript with the React library and styled with CSS, the Classic Films App brings the magic of classic movies to your fingertips.

 Functionality:
- -
+ - Browse a curated selection of classic films.
+ - Save favorite films to a personalized watchlist.

 ## How to Run
 To run the Classic Films App on your machine, follow these steps: